 Use of order statistics and other distribution-free statistics for estimation and testing hypotheses, exact non-parametric tests and measures of rank-correlation.
 Prerequisite: Stat.
 601 or 602.
+(Offered in 1969-70 and in alternate years thereafter.)

 611. Theory of Statistics.
 (3-3).
 Credit 4.
 II